 I come to food and travel writing from two different but complementary perspectives:

-As both a writer and a traveler, I have always been interested in the places where cultures meet and intersect.
+I have always been interested in the places where cultures meet and intersect.
 I am interested in the different food traditions of ethnic minority groups in southwestern China and how the territorial disputes between nations and empires have shaped their identities.
 I want to know more about how Native American communities in New Mexico have fused their cultural traditions with the Catholic holidays imposed on them by Spanish settlers to create unique festivals.
-Dive into the history of a tapioca and milk-based dessert from eastern Myanmar, and you’ll start to understand the centuries’ old trade routes that brought ingredients and ideas from ancient Persia to India and then to Southeast Asia.
+I’m excited when a deep dive into the history of a tapioca and milk-based dessert from eastern Myanmar leads me to centuries’ old trade routes that brought ingredients and ideas from ancient Persia to India and then to Southeast Asia.

 Early in my career, I discovered that food can serve as a very useful lens for looking at culture.
 It also offers a unique opportunity to connect with people: Meet up with a family in Suzhou to cook some local dishes, and you might hear about how the grandmother fled her hometown during WWII.
 Arrange a cooking lesson the Chinese–Burmese border, and you can learn a lot about the tensions between the some of China’s smallest minority groups.
 Attend a cookout at a church with a congregation made up of immigrants, and you might leave with a completely different perspective on your own home state.